AhmedSehly20/Simple-Assembler/README.md

 ## Usage

-1. Prepare your assembly code in a file named `input.txt`.
-An example input file is provided [here](example_input.txt).
+1. Prepare your assembly code in a file named `x.txt`.
+An example input file is provided
 2. Define instruction opcodes in a file named `instructions.txt`.
-An example instructions file is provided [here](example_instructions.txt).
+An example instructions file is provided
 3. Run the assembler:

    ```bash